gshanemiller/kvbench/README.md

 The CRadix implementation started as a rewrite of ART but then evolved into something simpler, and with argubably better performance.
 It offers these features:

-* Keys may be up 0xffff bytes in size
-* It is a 8-bit (256-children) vanilla radix tree supporting, in consequence, ASCII or arbitrary binary-blob keys
+* It is a 8-bit (256-children) vanilla radix tree supporting arbitrary binary-blob keys which includes vanilla ASCII keys.
+ART/HOT have might tighter constraints
-* Radix trees require no sorting so no SIMD for sorting, and no rotations or other special parent-child cleanup unlike Btrees or ART
+* Radix trees require no sorting with or without SIMD help, and no rotations or other special parent-child cleanup unlike Btrees or ART
 * Radix tress keep keys in sorted order, and support prefix matching unlike hashmaps
 * Radix trees have worst-case O(N) time complexity where N is the maximum key size regardless of insert order.
 This means CRadix will not peform marketly worse just because keys were inserted in-order, for example.
-This concern is touched on by the ART, HOT technical papers since key order and key-distribution sometimes makes trie performance much better or much worse
+This concern is touched on by the ART, HOT technical papers since key order and key-distribution sometimes makes trie performance artifically better or worse
 * The CRadix tree implemenation comes with an iterator
 * CRadix tree keeps internal nodes as small as possible usually under 10% of what a textbook 256 n-ary tree would require.
-The benchmark emits statistics on this
+The benchmark emits statistics on this.
+The root, however, always contains 256-children.
 * No memory is used for leaf nodes
 * CRadix is faster than ART, HOT
+* CRadix can collect certain runtime statistics if built with the right defines
+* Keys may be up 0xffff bytes in size

+Shortcomings to be addressed:

+* CRadix is not templatized
+* CRadix does not accept a standard style C++ allocator
+* CRadix API does not currently deal with values only keys
+* Memory allocation depending on your aims/desires; see below

 While this benchmark investigates data structures, my ultimate aim is something larger.
 It was important to have an efficient sorted data structure that is also MT safe.
 In consequence, this respository runs the CRadix trie in one thread, while another thread feeds it insert or find operations from the binary input file connected by a MT safe ring-buffer.
 Even with this overhead, CRadix will is still very competative.
-In contrast no other algorithm is run with threads or a ringbuffer, and are not not MT safe to my knowledge.
+In contrast no other algorithm tested here is run with threads, ringbuffer, or connecting connecting queue.

+For memory allocation CRadix tree accepts a memory manager object in its constructor.
+The object does not have STL allocator API.
+The library implementation pre-allocates a fixed chunk of memory then hands out new memory with a defined alignment by simply incrementing a pointer.
+Memory is not freed; it is tombstoned or zombied leaving dead memory.
+However, and for my long term purposes, this is desirable because I want CRadix to play well with LSM where closed segments of memory are never touched.
+As such, older memory segments can be cleaned in a trivially MT-safe way.
+See [RAMCloud](https://ramcloud.atlassian.net/wiki/spaces/RAM/overview) where segmented LSM is implemented.
+For other users, the memory manager object can just wrap malloc/free or new/delete as desired.

-# Worked Example
+# Worked Benchmark Example
 Obtain a test file:

 * `curl -o dict.txt https://www.gutenberg.org/cache/epub/29765/pg29765.txt`